 Pope Paul VI beatified St. Maximilian in 1973 and Pope John Paul II canonized him in 1982 as a martyr of charity.

-St. Maximilian Mary Kolbe is the patron saint of drug
+Maximilian Mary Kolbe is the patron saint of drug addicts, political

-and the pro-life movement.
-Pope John Paul II declared him "The Patron
+pro-life movement.
+Pope John Paul II declared him "The Patron Saint of

 St. Maximilian Mary Kolbe's life and work continues today in the religious institutes of the Franciscan Friars of the Immaculate, the Franciscan Sisters of the Immaculate, at the Academy of the Immaculate, and in the movement known as the Mission of the Immaculate Mediatrix.